biketobass/biketobass.github.io/docs/_posts/2024-02-16-mapping-electric-plants-using-the-eia-api.markdown

 # Mapping Electicity Plants

 I have been trying to gain a better understanding of where the electricity that enters my home originates.
 As part of that, I began exploring the U.S. Energy Administration's API which provides a wide variety of US energy data.
 In a [post from earlier this month](https://biketobass.github.io/computer/python/eia/api/software/data/datascience/2024/02/01/using-the-eia-api.html), I describe the [Python code available on GitHub](https://github.com/biketobass/eia-api) that I wrote to access that API.
-In this post, I describe an addition to that code that maps all of the electric plants within a region and visually shows both the type of fuel used at each plant and its nameplate capacity (intended full-load output).
+In this post, I describe an addition to that code that maps all of the electric plants within a region and indicates by color and size the type of fuel used and nameplate capacity respectively at each plant.

 The code addition is a method in the `Eia` class called `map_electric_plants`.
 It takes a region specified by a list of facets (see [my earlier post](https://biketobass.github.io/computer/python/eia/api/software/data/datascience/2024/02/01/using-the-eia-api.html) for a dicussion of facets) and outputs both static (PNG) and dynamic (HTML) [Plotly Express scatter_mapbox](https://plotly.com/python/scattermapbox/) images.
 Below is an example of a static map of the electric plants in Massachusetts.